BitBuf/nbt/README.md

 - [List](src/main/java/dev/dewy/nbt/tags/collection/ListTag.java)
 - [Compound](src/main/java/dev/dewy/nbt/tags/collection/CompoundTag.java)

-All valid NBT structures begin with a compound tag; the root compound (abstracted as the [root tag](src/main/java/dev/dewy/nbt/tags/RootTag.java)).
+All valid NBT structures begin with a compound tag; the root compound.
 Everything else in the NBT structure is a child of this root compound.

 ### Usage